ClaraTurp/Getting-Started-with-Python/README.md

 Before the workshop, please download Python with Anaconda.
 For more information see the section Pre-Workshop: Downloading Anaconda of the document.<br>
 You can follow the directions here: https://librarycarpentry.org/lc-python-intro/setup.html

+The documentation for this workshop is available through the Python Workshop PDF.

 Please leave feedback: